Faith — What Is It and Where Does It Come From? —

 spiritual.
 Not that he is as ultimately as bad as he could be, but sufficiently dead enough, that seeking and receiving Christ

-is not an option for a spiritually discerned man.
-He is so dead in his sinful nature that even to desire salvation requires an
+is not an option for a spiritually dead man.
+He is so dead in his sinful nature that even the desire for salvation would require

-must elect a man unconditionally, since the condition of faith by a man, required for salvation, is not possible by himself without
+must elect a man unconditionally.
+The argument is that the condition of faith by a man, required for salvation, is not possible

 This point is also known as "Particular Redemption" and is used to refer to those whom Christ's death was meant to